Ask AI

 Once this is all in place, we should be finished.

-Testing you GTM/Cookie Setup
+Testing your GTM/Cookie Setup

-3. Ensure that Google tags and third-party tags behave according to the user’s consent choice
+3. Ensure that Google tags and Third-party tags behave according to the user’s consent choice

 For each tag you use in the GTM you will need to decide for yourself at which consent level this tag will be activated.